Formaldehyde in Flooring Laminates

 The majority of laminate flooring products being installed in the United are safe.
 Many of the laminate flooring products are certified by the North American Laminate Flooring Association – NALFA.
 Companies such as Kronotex, Columbia, Shaw, Mohawk, Mannington, Pergo and Quick Step among others are certifying their laminate flooring which includes testing for formaldehyde in flooring products they have certified.
 For a list of certified laminate flooring products Click Here

-Formaldehyde in Flooring and Other Products
+Formaldehyde In Laminate and Other Products

 The amount of formaldehyde we are normally exposed to is considered safe.
 It is not until we get into higher levels of formaldehyde that it becomes a concern.

 The Consumer Product Safety Commission in their March 2015, update on formaldehyde states regarding formaldehyde emissions testing, “It should not be necessary to measure formaldehyde in your indoor air if you reduce existing formaldehyde levels and do not introduce products that emit formaldehyde into your home.
 However, if you become ill following installation of a product that has been manufactured with formaldehyde, you should consult a physician to determine whether or not your symptoms might relate to indoor air quality problems.
 If your physician believes that you may be sensitive to formaldehyde, you may want to have the levels of formaldehyde measured.
-Another source for answers on laminate flooring is the EPA.
+Another source for answers on laminate flooring is the EPA

 Some Symptoms of Formaldehyde Exposure